abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 {: .theorem}

-> Linear functions are just functors between the group of natural numbers under addition and itself.
+> Linear functions are just functors between the monoid of natural numbers under addition and itself.

 As we will see later, they are example of functors in the *category of vector spaces.